willtheorangeguy/Python-Logo-Widgets/CONTRIBUTING.md

 ### Do you have questions about the source code?

-- Ask any question about how to use Python-Logo-Widgets on our [Discord](https://discord.gg/eAZZJzhHrW).
+- Ask any question about how to use Python Logo Widgets on our [Discord](https://discord.gg/eAZZJzhHrW).
 - If it does not get answered, open an [issue](https://github.com/willtheorangeguy/Python-Logo-Widgets/issues/new).

 ## Coding Conventions